 How long it takes to evict a holdover tenant will depend on the landlord-tenant laws in your state.
 In some landlord-friendly states, it will be faster to remove a holdover tenant.

 However, some legal processes for evicting a tenant in your state might require you to provide proof of a lapsed lease and a tenant overstaying their welcome.
 This could take a while to formally evict the renter.

 How do I prevent holdover tenants from happening?

 Holdover tenants can occur when a landlord forgets to give their tenants 30-days notice to move out.
 Or, a tenant refuses to leave the property after their lease ends.

 If this happens, you’ll want to write an eviction notice and follow the proper procedure in your state for delivering the notice to immediately initiate eviction proceedings.

-However, if your tenant pays their rent on time and you’d like to extend a lease with them, you can either allow them to stay a monthly lease (if your state populates that automatically) or, even better, write up a new lease document so you can lock them in for another year.
+However, if your tenant pays their rent on time and you’d like to extend a lease with them, you can allow them to stay on a monthly lease.
+Or, even better, you can write up a new lease document so you can lock them in for another year.
 This could be an ideal outcome if you don’t have any problems with the current tenants.

-Additionally, you can also include lease addendums that outline the policies, procedures, and even penalties for a holdover tenancy in all your lease agreements.
+Additionally, you can include lease addendums that outline the policies, procedures, and penalties for a holdover tenancy.

 Disclaimer: This content is not intended to substitute, replace, or be construed as professional legal advice.
-It is for referential purposes only and not meant to replace the advice of your legal counsel, legal representation, and or lawyer.
-Please consult your professional legal representation or lawyer to ensure your eviction notice letter is compliant with any local, state, and/or federal laws.
+It is for referential purposes only and not meant to replace the advice of your legal counsel, representation, or lawyer.
+Please consult your professional legal representation to ensure you are compliant with any local, state, and/or federal laws.